IWantMyLemons/Personal-Obsidian-Notes/Graph.md

 $$
-where there is a connection from b to a and from b to b Isomorphic : If the shapes of 2 graphs are the same Path : A set of vertices that go in a path, you may not cross the same vertice twice Circuit : Path that starts and ends on the same vertice Connected : When there is a path to and from every vertice when undirected Strongly Connected : When there is a path to and from every vertice Weakly Connected : When there is a path between every vertice
+where there is a connection from b to a and from b to b Isomorphic : If the shapes of 2 graphs are the same Path : A set of vertices that go in a path, you may not cross the same edge twice Circuit : Path that starts and ends on the same vertice Connected : When there is a path to and from every vertice when undirected Strongly Connected : When there is a path to and from every vertice Weakly Connected : When there is a path between every vertice Euler's Circuit : Circuit that contains every edge of g Euler's Path : Path that contains every edge of g

 ## Cool Math ~~Games~~ Facts
 $$
 2m = \sum_{v=V}\deg(v)
 $$
 $m$ is edges

+A Euler's Path but not a Euler's Circuit exists if there is exactly 2 odd degree vertices

 ---
 Related: